Skip to main content

 Council tax, energy and water debts

-You could ask them if you can set up a more affordable repayment plan directly with them.
+You could ask the council or companies if you can set up a more affordable repayment plan directly with them.

-If the council, energy or water company agree to this then they can tell the DWP to stop these deductions from your UC.
+If the council, energy or water company agree to this, they should tell the DWP to stop these deductions from your UC.

 The DWP cannot make more than 3 deductions each month for third party debts.